drupal/drupal/README.txt

-CONTENTS OF THIS FILE - NOW WITH MORE CONTENTS AGAIN
+CONTENTS OF THIS FILE - NOW WITH
 ---------------------

  * About Drupal